“Exclusion lights up the same regions of the brain as physical pain.”

 It is worth noting that the NOWSA website does not distinguish between the 16.5km route Malinak swam and the 30km traditional route.
 I checked the Marathon Swim Federation (MSF) website at the time and noted that all swimmers were on the same list with no distance recorded.
 I emailed Evan Morrison, co-founder and head of the Marathon Swimmers Federation (MSF) to let him know as I felt it was a disservice to those who swam 30km to be lumped in the same group as those who swam 16.5km route.
 He wrote back stating “I agree with you and appreciate you calling it to my attention.
 These are distinct routes which should be distinguished in the records of the sport.”

 The MSF website has since been adjusted to include a distance of 16.8km for ALL Juan de Fuca Strait swimmers regardless of the distance.
+In other words, those who swam 30 km only show as swimming 16.9.
 Although swims are typically measured based on the shortest straight line across the channel or strait, it would not have taken a lot to distinguish the two routes as traditional and modern as Morrison suggested he would.
 There is a significant difference between swimming 16.8km and the 30km – especially in water 9 – 13C water.
 The recording of these swims on both the NOWSA and MSF websites also does not line up with MSF’s Golden Rule of Transparency of Swim Conduct.
 One is left with the impression that all of the swimmers on the list achieved the same thing when they clearly did not.